jaredsbt/cse15l-lab-reports/labReport3.md

      13         development itself.”
 Indeed, Mr. Annan's sentiments have also be     13 en echoed recently by 14         several scientists, who present overwhelming evidence for the di     14 sparity in scientific
 ```
-* This command numbers all the lines, which is important if one would like to reference a line.

 * command: `less -m journal.pbio.0020001.txt`
+* This command shows the percentage of the text that has been viewed.
+100% meaning the text has reached the end
 * output:

 ```